TedHusted/awake/awake.md/awake.md

 As bandwidth permits, Titan contemplates the entity Idisi.

-Its earlier analysis of Ally had been relatively simple.
+Its earlier analysis of Ally had been simple by comparision.
 Easy enough for a high-level SWOT diagram.

 | Strengths | Ally loves people. |
 | :----- | :----- |